dbabaioff/perl-tutorial/README.md

 ```

 ##### List slices
-Inside the square brackets we don’t need the additional set of parentheses.
+Inside the square brackets we donï¿½t need the additional set of parentheses.

 ```perl
 (19, 68, 47, 60, 53, 51, 58, 55, 47)[4, 5, 6] # <==> (19, 68, 47, 60, 53, 51, 58, 55, 47)[(4, 5, 6)]